 We had no fixed plan, just some ideas about what we want to see, and we were also planning to give ourselves a chance to be lazy and stay by the pool the whole day.
 Staying by the pool and swimming in a rather cold even for my Baltic taste April sea we did sometimes in the morning or in the evening.
 And when we planned to spend a whole day being lazy, the maximum we could do was 3 hours.
 After that we were ready to jump in the car and go exploring again.

 During this week we went to the following places: Falassarna, Balos, Elafonissi, Milia traditional village, small villages of Platanos and others on our way, some very well-hidden Aspri Limni beach and lagoon near Chrisoskalitissas Monastery, Topolia Gorge, wine + olive oil production factory for a tasting and Lake Kournas.
+We considered a boat to Santorini for a day trip, but decided against it for this time – there was just too much to do in Crete.
 I will write a more detailed post about those places in a couple of days, and for now will stick to a general impression of the trip as a whole.

 As Mark was very little, he slept quite a lot during the day in the car, and we could do the driving in his nap times.
 The carrier helped a lot and we ended up using it more than a stroller.
 And the biggest help was that Mark at that time was breastfed exclusively, so I didn’t need to bring any bottles, sterilisers and heaters on the trip.
 This saved the time and hassle, and I could chose some scenic places for his feeds, where I would also enjoy this time.